Pranamv/Proper-Rent/docs/00-project-overview.md

 Proper Rent is a UK lettings lead-generation and tenant-fintech facilitation business.
 The product goal is simple: capture renter and landlord intent, help visitors understand the process and Scraye's fintech products, and move opportunities to a human agent who can close through Scraye.

-Phase 1 is intentionally narrow:
+Phase 1 is intentionally narrow and the current codebase implements this surface:

 - A public website with renter and landlord intake forms.
 - A chatbot that answers general Proper Rent, letting-process, and fintech questions from a default system prompt.